byxor/limp/CODE_OF_CONDUCT.md

 ### Here are a few guidelines you might consider following:

-* Try to be respectful, regardless of how wrong something may seem to you.
+* Try to be polite, regardless of how wrong something may seem to you.

 * If you have a suggestion (e.g. in code review), explain the benefits of your approach.